aomlomics/opal/README.md

 The front-end must be handled outside of the Docker container.

 ## Helpful commands
-All of these commands must be executed from inside the `vercel` folder.
+All of these commands must be executed from inside `/vercel`.

 Install all node dependencies from package.json
 ```bash